 About J. Franks

-The French word vertu translates: “the condition of being rare, beautiful or otherwise appealing to a connoisseur.”
+The French word vertu translates: 'the condition of being rare, beautiful, or otherwise appealing to a connoisseur.'

-Franks has lectured for museums, universities, art organizations, collections & galleries.
-Her recent lectures include: "Decorative Arts: Definition & Evolution" (Canadian Federation of University Women, Delegates to the United Nations); "Complexity versus Simplicity: Historic Influences on Contemporary Art" (OCAD-University); "Ceramics in the Digital Age" (Gardiner Museum, Toronto), "From Utility to Life: Sculptural Decorative Arts" and the forthcoming "Fashioning Old into New: A History of Artist-Collectors" (CSDA / CCAD).
+'Decorative Arts: Definition and Evolution' (Canadian Federation of University Women, Delegates to the United Nations); 'Complexity versus Simplicity: Historic Influences on Contemporary Art' (OCAD-University); 'Ceramics in the Digital Age' (Gardiner Museum), 'From Utility to Life: Sculptural Decorative Arts', 'A Natural History of Artist-Collectors', and the forthcoming: 'Merchand-Mercier of Paris and their Contemporary Equivalents' (CSDA / CCAD).

 Photo of le musée Rodin by J. Franks, Paris, 2017